 PLEASE NOTE:International IAP2 members require a code to register.
 Please contact firstname.lastname@example.org to obtain it.

-Please note that scheduling online training is very different from face-to-face.
 This virtual course will be offered in seven segments with multiple sessions over the week (both in morning and afternoon).
 Just like the face-to-face training, we expect all participants to attend all sessions listed in the event.

 Participants will be given a small group to work in and given assignments that they need to complete throughout the week together.
 Participants will need to coordinate themselves and find time on their own to do this.
 There will also be individual readings/assignments - to be completed before or in-between virtual sessions.